vladikcomper/MegaPCM/README.md

 - Z80VM Library (`lib/z80vm`) - based on extended and modified z80emu v.1.3.0 (c) by Lin Ke-Fong; comes with permissive free license.

 - For developer's convenience this repo also includes a few binary tools (see `toolchain/` directory):

+   - The AS Macro Assembler is available under GPL-2.0 license with link to the source code;

    - `asm68k` and `psylink` are (c) by S.N.
 Systems Software Limited and come with propriatary license, but are considered [abandonware](https://en.wikipedia.org/wiki/Abandonware);